fastrgv/hbox4/README.md

 ## Algorithm Used

-A multiple-heuristic, single-step box search, done in **reverse**, using four "orthogonal" priority measures [heuristics] in a round-robin sequence.
+A multiple-heuristic, single-step box search, done in **reverse**, using five "orthogonal" priority measures [heuristics] in a round-robin sequence.
 The Hungarian Algorithm is used to match boxes with goals and to generate an estimate of future box moves to solution.

 An article by Frank Takes shows advantages to working from a solved position backwards to the start position.
 This prevents box-deadlocks from taking up space in the search tree.
 Thusly, the formidable issue of deadlock avoidance is completely ignored.
 Likewise, the tricky issue of endgame goal-packing-order is sidestepped, as well.

 Self balancing splaytrees are used to test whether a given configuration was seen before.
-There are also 4 priority queues embedded into the splaytrees that provide distinct "views" of the data.
+There are also 5 priority queues embedded into the splaytrees that provide distinct "views" of the data.

-The 4 priority measures were adapted from the "Festival" algorithm description, but possibly simplified to allow rapid local evaluations:
+The first 4 priority measures were adapted from the "Festival" algorithm description, but possibly simplified to allow rapid local evaluations:

 * pri1: Nboxes - NboxesOnGoals...............0 means all boxes on goals
 * pri2: Ncorrals - 1				...............0 means only 1 corral, i.e. pusher is free to roam
 * pri3: NblockedRooms			...............0 means no boxes block openings
 * pri4: NblockedBoxes			...............0 means all boxes accessible to pusher

+* pri5: Nfar						...............non-linearly drives most-distant boxes nearer their goals

 Note that priority measure #1 counts a box as being on a goal only if it lies on its Hungarian-assigned goal, except when the non-Hungarian solution method is used.

-These 4[primary] priority measures are typically small non-negative integers to be minimized.
+These 5[primary] priority measures are typically small non-negative integers to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.

 So to help distinguish those that are more promising, a secondary priority measure [pri0] is used that counts the total box-pulls to reach the current configuration, **PLUS** the Hungarian-Algorithm-based estimate of the remaining number of pulls.
 I.E.